 The deals come as the MoD embarks on a major transformation programme to meet the challenges posed by modern warfare.
 As NS Tech reported last month, the ministry has also agreed to pay IBM nearly £4m to develop a prototype military software platform powered by artificial intelligence.

 According to a contract notice, the department sees the “land artificial intelligence” platform as a way of gaining “operational advantage over [its] adversaries”.
 Former MoD IT director Gerry Cantwell told NS Tech at the time that the duration of the contract suggested the proof of concept had been set up to determine what was technically possible, ahead of a follow-on procurement.

 Details of Palantir’s work with the British government are closely guarded, but a page on the company’s website sheds some light on its operations in the defence space.
 It states: “Palantir Defense allows warfighters to interact with all of their data from all of their systems from a single point of access, in unprecedented ways.

 “Unstructured message traffic, structured identity data, link charts, spreadsheets, telephony, documents, network data, sensor data—even full motion video can be searched simultaneously and intuitively, without the need for a specialized query language.”

-Palantir was named after an all-seeing orb possessed by Sauron, the arch-villain of the Lord of the Rings trilogy.
-The company is backed by the CIA, worth an estimated $11bn and is expected to list on the stock market later in the coming years.
+Palantir was named after all-seeing crystal balls from The Lord of the Rings.
+The company is backed by the CIA, worth an estimated $11bn and is expected to list on the stock market in the coming years.